-Standard audio CDs contain two audio channels (L and R), and are both heard from the monitor speakers just like a normal stereo system.
-In other words, the Disklavier can be used to play CDs in place of a stereo system.
-Only for models supplied with the monitor speakers.
+Standard audio CDs contain two audio channels (L and R), and are both heard from the monitor speaker just like a normal audio system.
+In other words, the Disklavier can be used to play CDs in place of an audio system.